Villarrealized/DigitalOceanSetup/README.md

 Before you can run your application on the behind the nginx-proxy server, you will first need to setup a few different things in your application and on your local machine.

 ### __Docker Setup__
-`Dockerfile` and a `docker-compose.yml` in your application's code directory.
+Make sure you have a `Dockerfile` and a `docker-compose.yml` in your application's code directory.
 Make sure The `Dockerfile` exposes port `80` and the `docker-compose` exposes port `80` also.
 Ensure that the application has an environment variable `VIRTUAL_HOST` that equals the url you would like to visit for the application.
 For example:
 ```bash
 # In application .env file